chipmanj/SeqSGPV/README.md

 hypotheses, and conclusions that can be drawn.
 The SGPV makes no further assumptions beyond those inherited by the inferential interval.
 It does not require a likelihood, prior, study design, or error rates.

+See examples for interpreting possible end of study conclusions using the SGPV.

 # Why change monitoring frequency